 The latest and most premier edition to the Fire tablet lineup has a lot going for it on the inside, but not a whole lot of options on the outside.
 In fact, there is just one colorway available currently, and that is Slate.
 This is lighter than the regular Black option but carries an understated elegance suitable for a top-tier tablet.

 I think purple is the perfect color for this small-sized tablet.
 It provides a nice pop of color and protective case without blinding you with neon nonsense.
 90s' singing dinosaurs or 70's burger monsters be damned, this is a color that I think should come to even more products.

-This pink just screams kids tablet, and you know what?
+This blue just screams kids tablet, and you know what?
 That's totally okay!
 These playful, primary (school) colors that Amazon introduced into its Fire tablet Kids Edition lineup contribute to the overall enjoyable experience of using the devices.
 While most kids are naturally curious and interested in technology, these bright pops of color might help them to gravitate toward these gadgets even more.

 Deep blue see

-I've said it before and I'll say it again — blue all the things!
+I've said it before, and I'll say it again — blue all the things!
 Of course, not all blues are created equal.
 Some are too bright, others too dark, and still others too green.
 This shade that Amazon calls Twilight Blue is just right.

 Ice, ice baby

 Amazon has made white Kindle e-readers before, but this version of the Fire HD 10 (9th Gen) is the first white Fire tablet.
 It was also the first Fire to feature a non-black front, which creates a color consistency that is refreshing in this product.